FDA approves Amgen drug for lung cancer with specific mutation - Up News Info

 Amgen is also seeking regulatory approval of the drug in Europe, Japan and several other jurisdictions, he said.

+Other companies, including Mirati Therapeutics Inc, are also developing cancer drugs targeting KRAS mutations.

-(Reporting by Deena Beasley in Los Angeles; Editing by Bill Berkrot and David Gregorio)
+(Reporting by Deena Beasley in Los Angeles; Editing by Bill Berkrot and Marguerita Choy)